giraone/testdata-generator/README.md

 java -jar target/testdata-generator.jar --withIndex --numberOfItems 10 --constantFields "academicTitle=null(75)|Dr.|Prof. Dr."
 ```

-will add one the the possibilities only in 25% of the output.
+will add one the possibilities only in 25% of the output.

 The syntax should be clear.
-Field specifications are separated by comma, values are separated by `|`.
+Field specifications are separated by a comma, values are separated by `|`.
 The first value defines the data type.
 If the first value is `null`, 50% of the value are not set.
 If the first value is null(i), i percent of the values are not set.